Insure.com ranks 2025’s best insurers. See the winners.

 • Upfront payment incentives: Some insurers offer discounts for paying your entire premium upfront, further decreasing your overall cost.

-• Reduced lapse risk: You’re less likely to accidentally let your insurance lapse with a longer policy term, potentially avoiding coverage gaps.
+• Reduced lapse risk: You’re less likely to let your insurance lapse accidentally with a longer policy term, potentially avoiding coverage gaps.

 Cons of annual car insurance policy